-Thanks to the accumulation of earnings and, first and foremost, the largest new issue of shares in the Polish financial sector so far, its equity increased by over 49% to PLN 20.2 billion as at the end of the year, which accounted for 19.2% of the equity of the entire sector.
-This enabled the Bank to achieve a capital adequacy ratio of 14.3% - above the average in the banking sector - and ensured an even greater degree of security for its operations.
-The thus consolidated clients' trust translated into a nearly 22% increase in total deposits which reached PLN 124.0 billion, and the Bank's share in the sector's deposits increased to 19%.
+Thanks to the accumulation of earnings and, first and foremost, the largest new issue of shares in the Polish financial sector so far, its equity increased by over 46% to PLN 20.4 billion as at the end of the year.
+This enabled the PKO Bank Polski SA Group to achieve a capital adequacy ratio of 14.66% (above the average in the banking sector) and ensured an even greater degree of security for its operations.
+The thus consolidated clients' trust translated into a nearly 22% increase in total deposits which reached PLN 125.1 billion, and the Bank's share in the sector's deposits increased to 19%.

-Despite the keen market competition, PKO Bank Polski SA effectively develops its operations not only in its traditional area of operations - serving retail clients.
+Despite the keen market competition, the PKO Bank Polski SA Group effectively develops its operations not only in its traditional area of operations - serving retail clients.
 It became the biggest bank for SME and corporate clients in Poland - especially with regard to financing their operations.
 It is a leader in the market for financial services offered to communes (gminas), districts (poviats) and voivodeships and budget sector.
 It is also the most important organizer of issues of municipal bonds.
-The high client selection standards and effective credit risk assessment procedures enabled the Bank to increase its gross loan portfolio by 17.0% to PLN 117.8 billion in 2009.
+The high client selection standards and effective credit risk assessment procedures enabled the the PKO Bank Polski SA Group to increase its gross loan portfolio by 15.0% to PLN 120.5 billion in 2009.
 With regard to corporate loans, thanks to the almost 19% increase of the loan portfolio the Bank reached a 15% market share.

-Despite the difficult market conditions and performance pressure, which manifested itself, amongst others, in taking good care of the effectiveness of the expenditure and costs incurred, the Bank selectively developed its distribution network.
+Despite the difficult market conditions and performance pressure, which manifested itself, amongst others, in taking good care of the effectiveness of the expenditure and costs incurred, the Group selectively developed its distribution network.
 As at the end of 2009, the largest network of branches in Poland comprised 1 228 outlets and 2 175 agencies.
 Its clients can use the e-banking services offered under the iPKO brand, the range of which is expanded regularly.
 They also have ATMs at their disposal, whose number is continually increasing - as at the end of 2009, there were 2 388 ATM machines.
-The Bank's services are used by 7.9 million clients in the retail sector and 10.7 thousand clients in the corporate sector.

-PKO Bank Polski SA is one of the largest employers in Poland.
-As at the end of 2009, the Bank employed 28 548 people.
-The comprehensive learning and education offer addressed to the employees is aimed at building loyal and competent staff, able to operate in a difficult economic environment, adapting easily and quickly to changes in the economic environment and achieving high performance.
+The PKO Bank Polski SA Group is one of the largest employers in Poland.
+As at the end of 2009, the PKO Bank Polski SA Group employed 31 098 people.
+The comprehensive learning and education offer addressed to the employees is aimed at building loyal and competent staff, able to operate in a difficult economic environment, adapting easily and quickly to changes in the economic environment, providing an increasingly better standard of services and achieving high performance.

-Apart from the strictly banking operations, PKO Bank Polski SA - via its subsidiaries - provides specialist financial services relating to leasing, factoring, investment funds, pension funds, internet banking and electronic payment services.
+Apart from the strictly banking operations, the PKO Bank Polski SA Group provides specialist financial services relating to leasing, factoring, investment funds, pension funds, internet banking and electronic payment services.
 Moreover, the PKO Bank Polski SA Group conducts investment and development operations in the real estate sector.